PHSI-supplements/labs/lab-templates/IntegerLab/README.md

 And, of course, you may use any of the provided starter code and any code that you write by yourself for this assignment.

 You can use the command `ctest --test-dir build --output-on-failure` to check whether you're using a disallowed arithmetic, logical, or comparison operator.

+### Unit Tests

+IntegerLab's driver code is designed to facilitate testing by accepting input and showing you the comparison of your functions' outputs with that of reference sources.
+You may, if you wish, create automated unit tests.
+The file *test/unit-tests.h* provides a simple framework.
+Add a test to *test/unit-tests.c* by bounding the test function body with the `TEST()` and `END_TEST` macros, providing a test function name as the argument to `TEST()`.
+Return `true` when the test passes, and `false` when the test fails.
+You *may* violate the assignment's constraints in *test/unit-tests.c*, because this file will not be graded.
+(If you have more than 128 tests, you will need to modify `MAXIMUM_NUMBER_OF_TESTS`'s definition in *test/unit-tests.h*.)

+In *test/unit-tests.c* you'll find an example test that always passes and a commented-out example test that always fails.

+The file *test/appendix-tests.c* contains commented-out unit tests that correspond to the example tests in [this assignment's appendix](doc/AA-example-tests.md).

+After compiling the project, you can use the command `ctest --test-dir build --output-on-failure` to run the automated unit tests.

 ### Structured Control Flow Only